 4. Seamless Accounting Sync & Reimbursement

-With Autopilot: The moment an expense is approved, it syncs to your accounting system with intelligent GL mapping.
-The system understands your chart of accounts and automatically routes expenses to correct codes, splitting transactions when needed.
-A business trip with flights, hotels, and meals doesn't become three manual journal entries.
+With Autopilot: Approved expenses sync to your accounting system in real-time with intelligent GL mapping.
+The system learns your chart of accounts and automatically routes expenses to correct codes, splitting transactions when needed.
+Reimbursements trigger automatically based on your configured cycle—employees see exactly when they'll be paid.

 The Real Win: Auto sync eliminates the "two systems, two truths" problem.
 Expense data and accounting data are the same data, just viewed in different places.
 And employees stop asking "when will I get reimbursed?" because they already know.